ionous/tell/README.md

 ### Missing features

+* serialization of structs not supported ( only maps, slices, and primitive values. )
 * comment blocks don't serialize yet ( re: "fix" in encodeComments.go )
 * arrays should support nested arrays; arrays should support comments.
-* no serialization of structs ( only maps, slices, and primitives. )
 * error reporting needs improvement.

 see also the [issues page](https://github.com/ionous/tell/issues).